benofbrown/darksouls/DSIII_Low_Death.md

 This phase is a boss rush, with a bit of levelling up.
 We have all the items we need though so we don't need to worry about that.

+- Warp to *Distant Manor* and open up the short cut to Pontiff.
+You'll need to kill *Londor Pale Shade* on the way, it's best not to aggro the dogs before this and fight them at the bottom of the stairs.
 - Kill Pontiff with parries and a *Gold Pine Resin*.
 - Kill Aldrich with magic resistant gear, a *Blue Bug Pellet*, and some *Carthus Rouge*.
 - Level up *Luck*.